Putting an old raspberry pi to good use… as a NightScout display

 Accessories > Terminal

-Then edit the last line which reads
+Then edit the second to last line which reads

 Use CTRL + X to save and type Y and hit enter to confirm saving the changes… Unplug & plug back in your Raspberry Pi and you should be away…

 NOTE THE USERNAME AND PASSWORD ON THE RASPBERRY PI SYSTEM ARE

 PASSWORD : Pa55word!

 YOU MAY NEED THESE IF TRYING TO REMOTELY AUTHENTICATE USING VNC ETC.

 You must log in to post a comment.